-Application Z24-000011 is a County-initiated text amendment to the Alachua County Comprehensive Plan Future Land Use Element to add policies to establishing inclusionary housing requirements for providing affordable housing in connection with certain land use actions, and establishing inclusionary housing incentives for providing affordable housing as part of Transit Oriented Developments (TOD) and Traditional Neighborhood Developments (TND).
+Application Z24-000011 is a County-initiated text amendment to the Alachua County Comprehensive Plan Future Land Use Element to add policies to establish requirements for providing affordable housing in connection with certain land use actions, and establish incentives for providing affordable housing as part of Transit Oriented Developments (TOD) and Traditional Neighborhood Developments (TND).
 The proposed amendment also revises policies in the Housing Element relating to potential regulatory incentives to promote the development of affordable housing and expand the target income levels for those incentives.